Executive Compensation and Benefits

 - Endo International plc (Ireland) in the $1.65 billion sale of American Medical Systems Holdings Inc.’s men’s and prostate health business to Boston Scientific Corporation;

 - JGWPT Holdings, Inc. (a portfolio company of JLL Partners), the holding company for J.G.
 Wentworth and Peachtree Financial Solutions, in its $137 million initial public offering of Class A common stock and listing on the New York Stock Exchange;

 - Medtronic in executive compensation matters related to its $50 billion merger with Covidien;

 - National Financial Partners Corp. in its $1.3 billion acquisition by Madison Dearborn Partners, LLC;

 - NextEra Energy Partners, LP, a growth-oriented limited partnership formed by NextEra Energy, Inc. to own and operate clean energy projects, in its $467 million initial public offering of common units representing limited partner interests;

 - NPS Pharmaceuticals, Inc. in its $5.2 billion acquisition by Shire plc (Ireland);

 - Pfizer Inc. in the $11.9 billion divestiture of Pfizer Nutrition to Nestlé S.A.;

-- advisory work on compensation, benefits, securities and tax-related matters for public and private companies including, among others, Devon Energy Corporation; Endo Health Solutions Inc.; Janus Capital Group; Mylan Inc.; Travelport and Valeant Pharmaceuticals International, Inc.; and
+Ms. Schohn also has provided advisory work on compensation, benefits, securities and tax-related matters for public and private companies including, among others, Endo Health Solutions Inc.; Janus Capital Group; Medtronic Inc.; Realogy and Valeant Pharmaceuticals International, Inc.

 J.D., Duke University School of Law, 2003 (magna cum laude)